-Program Center: The program will operate in the Waretown Elementary School All-Purpose Room.
+Program Center: The program will operate in the Waretown Elementary School All-Purpose Room for all students grades Pre-K through 6th.

 Hours of Operation: The program will operate from 7:00 AM until the time school begins and from dismissal until 6:00 PM.
 Drop off and pick-up will be in the Waretown Elementary All-Purpose Room.